etalab/watchdoge_apientreprise/README.md

 ```
 sudo ufw allow from <your.ip> to any port 9200 proto tcp
-sudo ufw delte allow from <your.ip> to any port 9200 proto tcp
+sudo ufw delete allow from <your.ip> to any port 9200 proto tcp
 ```

 You can test your ELK queries in Kibana.